stenarm/NppDB/README.md

 # NppDB
+This is a repository containing further implementation of NppDB for my master thesis "Creating a Plugin for Source Code Editor Notepad++ that Simplifies SQL
-   NppDB is a Notepad++ Plugin for supporting that connect to different type databases, execute sql statements and show the result.
+Programming in MS Access Databases".
+NppDB is a Notepad++ Plugin for supporting connection to different databases, execute sql statements and show the result.

-## Features
+## GUI Features
 ![structure image](https://raw.githubusercontent.com/gutkyu/NppDB/gh-pages/images/NppDB_All_n.png)
 1. Database Connect Manager
-    * register, remove, connect and close a Database Server
+    * Register, unregister, connect and disconnect databases
-    * represent the database's elements in hierarchy sturcture.
+    * Represent the database objects in tree structure
-    * make a environment for executing a sql statement
+    * Attach and detach to editor window for executing SQL statements
 2. SQL Result
-    * show a result of sql query.
+    * Show SQL execution messages and query results
-3. Document
+3. Editor
-    * place to writing a sql statement.
+    * Write sql statements
-    * a block of sql statement must be selected before 'Execute SQL'

 ## Currently Supported Databases
 MS Access